 9.8.1.1.
-Certification authority CERTUM QCA and Certum QCA 2017 liability
+Certification authority CERTUM QCA and Certum QCA 2017 liability security of the private key of certification authorities or lack of access to rendered services (e.g. to CRLs),

 CERTUM QCA and Certum QCA 2017 certification authority bears liability for cases when direct or indirect damages suffered by a subscriber or a relying party have arisen despite compliance with the rules set out by Certificate Policy and Certification Practice Statement of Certum's Qualified Certification Services, Terms & Conditions for Certum Qualified Trust Services: